 Of course these are just examples used for illustration, and are not specifically indicative of any particular investment or situation.
 That being said actual results will vary.
 While most of probably fall somewhere between ‘Genius Bob” Sam or Pat when it comes to our investing behaviors, we all can improve how we handle our finances.
 Bottom line, by avoiding big investing mistakes, and letting compound interest work it’s magic, even with return well below S&P averages, you can potentially achieve great results.
 A fiduciary financial planner should be able to help you avoid most of these big investing mistakes.

 Time to Get Real with a Fiduciary Financial Planner

 By no means am I generalizing what type of return an individual or couple’s portfolio should be delivering.
 The point is to develop and financial plan (including investments) that fits your specific needs and goals.

 For instance, you may find that with your current assets and saving rates that you need to save 200% of your income.
 In that case, you may need to reduce your retirement expectations or expect to work longer.
-On the other hand, you may run the numbers and see that you’ll be fine with a much more modest return than you’d been investing for, and can potentially lower your overall portfolio risk.
+On the other hand, you may run the numbers and see that you’ll be fine with a much more modest return than you’d been investing for.
+If this is the case you can potentially lower your overall portfolio risk.